JeffreyBenjaminBrown/jam-quiz/README.md

+# Re `quiz_number_language.py`

+This is for quizzing myself on a system that allows me to state numbers from 0 to 23 extremely quickly, and relate them to the guitar fretboard.

+See node `yeh45hgqGnZiBsiZ` in smsn-public for more detail.

-# On interpreting scale names
+# On (I guess?) `haskell/Formulas.hs`: Interpreting scale names

 Scale names are printed preceded by an integer in 0 to 11, indicating the scale's root.
 It is a number of halfsteps, measured relative to something.
 It's up to you whether to interpret it as relative to a fixed pitch or relative to the previous scale's root.